jeoste/my-data-toolbox/README.md

 ## 🛠️ Troubleshooting

-- “Python not found”: Install Python from `https://python.org`, check “Add Python to PATH”, restart the terminal.
-- “npm command not found”: Install Node.js from `https://nodejs.org`, then verify with `node --version`.
+- **"npm command not found"**: Install Node.js from `https://nodejs.org`, then verify with `node --version`.
-- App won’t start: ensure `npm run install` succeeded, Python and Node meet version requirements, and check the console logs.
+- **Build fails**: Ensure Node.js 18+ is installed and all dependencies are installed with `npm install`.
+- **API errors**: Check browser console for error messages.
+Ensure the serverless functions are properly deployed on Vercel.
+- **Local development issues**: Make sure Vite dev server is running on port 5173.
+Check for port conflicts.

+## 🔄 Migration from Electron Version

+If you were using the Electron desktop version:

+- **File operations**: Now handled via browser File API (drag-and-drop or file picker)
+- **No local file system access**: Files must be imported/exported through the browser
+- **Same functionality**: All features are preserved, just accessed through a web interface
+- **Better accessibility**: Works on any device with a modern browser

 ## 🙌 Acknowledgments